zextras/tech-doc/source/_includes/_multiserver-installation/srv1.rst

 .. include:: /_includes/_installation/step-conf-db.rst

-Finally, allow the other nodes to access the databases that will be stored on this node by running these four commands.
+Finally, allow the other nodes to access the databases that will be stored on this node by running these commands.

 .. tab-set::